lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 ### Data source schemata

-This means having an explicit and versione data source schema and migration handling.
+This means having an explicit and versioned data source schema and migration handling.

 - as soon as possible